c-oberle/java-frequency-analysis/README.md

-# java-loop-analysis
+# java-frequency-analysis
-Frequency analysis of different loop kinds in Java projects
+Frequency analysis of different language constructs in Java projects